Lawn – Choices Before You Plant

 My response to Jay was immediate and dictatorial.
 “You MUST fix the water flow problem first!
 No grass will grow where water flows rapidly or frequently.
 Period!”

 I suggested to him that one or more rock-lined dry creekbeds have solved erosion problems for many Atlanta homeowners.
-Large operators like Post Properties down to smaller-scale landscape designers like Paula Refi use them frequently to interrupt, collect and channel the flow of water.
-Bruce Holliday, at Pike Design Group, says he buys tons of flat, pancake-shaped stones and uses them to line the shallow channels he includes for water control in his landscape designs.
+Large operators like Post Properties down to smaller-scale landscape designers use them frequently to interrupt, collect and channel the flow of water.
+Pike Design Group buys tons of flat, pancake-shaped stones and uses them to line the shallow channels they includes for water control in his landscape designs.